openstax/napkin-notes/kevin/assignment_manipulations.md

 as a percentage of those in the pilot, is significant.

+### Two cases

+**Student switches into a tutor course from a non-Tutor course**

+The student will not have any assignments from before they were added to the course.
+Some assignments might be past due and the teacher might want them to do them.
+More importantly, some assignments may not yet be due, but might already be opened and thus prepared for students and this student won't see them.
+In addition to missing those assignments, the student will not receive any spaced practice on those assignments.

+**Student switches periods in a tutor-course and has history**

+We already support students switching periods through the admin interface.
+In this case, the student will have open assignments from their original period, but the due dates might be for the original period rather than the new period.
+We might be able to just leave that as is and let teachers excuse late work if needed.
+Their scores on the assignments that opened while the student was in the former period might still count in the forecast of the former period.

 ## Needed Features

 At the very least, admins need to be able to: